rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v1/api-reference/ciphers.rst

    :depth: 1

 Users can view the ciphers defined on the load balancer.
-Ciphers are set utilizing the CiphersProfile field when creating SSL Termination for the Load Balancer.
-Utilizing the ciphers resource we can quickly and easily determine what ciphers the Load Balancer adheres to.
+Ciphers are set utilizing the CipherProfile field when creating SSL Termination for the load balancer.
+Utilizing the ciphers resource we can quickly and easily determine what ciphers the load balancer adheres to.

 Table.
 Ciphers statuses